Marketing91

 3. Conscious Coffees

 Conscious Coffees was established in 1966 by Melissa Glenn and Mark.
 Since its establishment, the company has been working actively in improving its production pipelines.
-It has been benefiting farmers, growers as well as suppliers in South America.
+It has benefited farmers, growers, and suppliers in South America.

-Conscious Coffees, from its name, we can understand, the company has been sticking to the mission and philosophy of ethical production.
+From its name, Conscious Coffees, we can understand that the company has been sticking to its mission and philosophy of ethical production.
 The company donates coffee regularly to the native Community Cycle program.

 By taking technical advice, Conscious Coffee supports farmers and growers in learning the latest techniques to maximize the production of coffee.